 Not everyone is super-organised when it comes to buying presents, and many of us are guilty of being a last minute Christmas shopper!
 Just when you think you’ve nailed your shopping list… BAM!
 It’s 4 days until Christmas and you’ve forgotten about your Great Aunty Val who buys for the kids every single year, and you only invited her for Christmas dinner out of guilt.

-Many retailers deliver right up until a few days before Christmas, and some even deliver on Christmas Eve, depending on which day Christmas falls.
+Many retailers deliver right up until a few days before, and some even deliver on Christmas Eve.
 This is a huge selling point for many consumers as the shops are bedlam in the days before Christmas, and to be avoided at all costs!
 Make your last delivery date obvious with an ‘Order within DD:HH:MM for Christmas Delivery’ countdown feature that is instantly visible wherever the user lands on your website.

 During the Christmas period, Google Adwords is your best friend and a Pay Per Click campaigns of some sort should most definitely be part of your festive strategy!
 Unlike organic SEO, you can quickly create targeted campaigns and gain instant visibility, and there are so many methods of advertising that enable you to completely tailor your ads to your target market.
 And the great thing is, you only pay when someone clicks your ad!

 The type of campaigns you create completely depends on the nature of your business.
 For the hospitality sector, you want to create both text and display ads, however, if you are a product retailer, then Google Shopping is definitely a route you should consider!
 If you really want to bring out the advertising big guns this Christmas however, remarketing ads are going to be your saving grace.

 Remarketing allows you to recapture past visitors at a time when they are more likely to be in a position to buy from you.
 So what better time to capture them than when they have a full bank balance ready to blow it all on Christmas shopping?